UN rights chief hints report on Xinjiang may miss deadline

 Bachelet insisted she had raised concerns with Chinese authorities, which included a virtual meeting with President Xi Jinping, about the detention conditions and “ill-treatment” of the people inside, when she visited to China and Xinjiang in May — a visit long in the making.

-She said her office had received “huge numbers” of letters, starting as early as year ago, requesting the publication of the report on Xinjiang — and in recent months she received a letter from about 40 countries including China “asking for non-publication” of the report.
+She said her office had received “huge numbers” of letters, starting more than a year ago, requesting the publication of the report on Xinjiang — and in recent months she received a letter from about 40 countries including China “asking for non-publication” of the report.

+“I have been under tremendous pressure to publish, or not to publish, but I will not publish or withhold publication due to any such pressure,” she said.

-She has said she is not seeking a new term for personal reasons and a desire to return home to Chile, where she served two terms as president.
+Bachelet has said she is not seeking a new term for personal reasons and a desire to return home to Chile, where she served two terms as president.

+The office of U.N.
+Secretary-General Antonio Guterres has not indicated who Bachelet’s successor might be.
+The choice would need to be approved by the U.N.
+General Assembly in New York.

+Often such appointments are done by acclamation at the assembly, which could be a tall order in the current times of growing polarization in the world — notably between China, Russia and their allies on one side, and the U.S. and other Western and allied countries on the other.